 …to the URBS Lab (Unbounded Research in Biomedical Systems).
 Our primary goal is to develop, evaluate, and apply tools/methods that can be leveraged to improve our understanding of human health including etiology, diagnosis, prevention, and treatment.
+We hold a particular interest in 'nature inspired computing' methodologies.
 This site aims to orient visitors to our past, present, and future research/goals as well as offer relevant resources and links.

 The mission of the URBS lab is to: